 1860 federal census, Pine Bluff, Jefferson County, Arkansas (p.
 16, dwel./fam.
 96/96; 5 June).

-The court record gives her name as Lisha Monk.
-She appears in various records as either Alicia or Letitia Monk.
-Note my subsequent posting in this series on the Monk family entitled “Elishe Monk, Her Son Thomas, and His Father Thomas Speller: Some Questions These Stories Pose,” which shows that the spelling the family used is likely Elishe, and that the father of her son Thomas Monk was Thomas Speller, not Henry Speller — something proven conclusively by the will of Thomas Speller.
+The court record gives her name as Lisha Monk. in Note my subsequent posting in this series on the Monk family entitled “Elishe Monk, Her Son Thomas, and His Father Thomas Speller: Some Questions These Stories Pose,” which shows that the spelling the family used is likely Elishe, and that the father of her son Thomas Monk was Thomas Speller, not Henry Speller — something proven conclusively by the will of Thomas Speller.

 Nancy married her first cousin David Edward Byrd, and is enumerated in his household in the 9th civil district of Hardin County, Tennessee, in 1850 (p.
 212 fam./dwel.
 39/39, 17 Oct.).